-Displaced Bru tribals from Mizoram to permanently settle in Tripura; pact signed

-Displaced Bru tribals from Mizoram to permanently settle in Tripura
+30,000 thousands displaced Bru tribals from Mizoram to permanently settle in Tripura

 New Delhi, Jan 16: More than 30,000 displaced Bru tribals from Mizoram, who have been living as refugees in Tripura since 1997, will permanently settle in Tripura and an agreement was signed in this effect on Thursday.